-(Mark One) √

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Quarterly Period Ended September 30, 2015

-Commission File Number: 000-29959

-Pain Therapeutics, Inc. (Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) as specified in its charter) 91-1911336 (I.R.S.
-Employer Identification Number)

-7801 N. Capital of Texas Highway, Suite 260, Austin, TX 78731 (512) 501-2444

-(Address, including zip code, of registrant's principal executive offices and telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a small reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer \Box Non-accelerated filer \Box Accelerated filer \square Smaller reporting Company \square

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \Box

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.

-Common Stock, \$0.001 par value

-45,756,117 Shares Outstanding as of October 10, 2015
+(Mark One) \checkmark QUARTERLY REPORT PU OF THE SECURITIES EXC RSUANT TO SECTION 13 OR 15(d) CHANGE ACT OF 1934 For the C Quarterly Period Ended June 30, 2016 TRANSITION REPORT PU OF THE SECURITIES EXC or RSUANT TO SECTION 13 OR 15(d) CHANGE ACT OF 1934 Comm nission File Number: 000-29959 D-!
+7 Pain J Therapeutics, Inc. une of registrant as specified in its charter) Delaware 91-1911336 (State or other jurisdiction of (I.R.S.
+Employer incorpord ation or organization) Identification Number) 7801 N. Capital o of Texas Highway, Suite 260, Austin, TX 78731 (512) 501-2444 zip code, of registrant's principal executive offices and ephone number, including area code) Securities Exchange required to file such that the such that the such that the such files in the such files).
+Yes ge Act of 1934 during the ph reports), and (2) has been so eck mark whether the registrate Data File required to be submeted nt (1) has filed all reports required to be filed by Section 13 or 15(d) of the preceding 12 months (or for such shorter period that the registrant was subject to such filing requirements for the past 90 days.
+Yes ☑ No ☐ in the has submitted electronically and posted on its corporate Web site, if any, itted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this or such shorter period that the registrant was required to submit and post in the interpretation of the property of a small reporting s of "large accelerated filer," "accelerated filer" and "smaller reporting U e accelerated filer $\ \square$ Accelerated filer $\ \square$ Smaller reporting Company $\ \square$ Indicate by che Yes □ No ☑ ck mark whether the registra nt is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Indicate the nu mber of shares outstanding o f each of the issuer's classes of common stock, as of the latest practicable Common Stock, \$ 0.001 par value 46,141,935 Shares Outstanding as of July 19, 2016 1